B3000Kcn/minimize-zotero-to-tray/README.md

 ## ✨ Core Features

+- **Minimize on Close**: Intercepts all standard window close actions (e.g., 'X' button) and minimizes Zotero to the tray instead.
 - **Global Hotkey**: Show or hide the Zotero window from anywhere with a customizable global hotkey.
-- **Minimize on Close**: Intercepts all standard window close actions (e.g., 'X' button) and minimizes Zotero to the tray instead.
+- **Single-Click Show**: A single click on the tray icon brings the main Zotero window to the foreground.
 - **Auto-hide on Startup**: Optionally start Zotero silently in the tray, perfect for running on system startup.
-- **Single-Click Toggle**: A single click on the tray icon shows or hides the main window.

 ## 📦 Installation